ozra/onyx-lang/README.md

 _**Crystal** is for those who do love the Ruby way._

 _**Onyx** is for those who simply want a language as fun, productive and secure as possible_.
-The path to this is by building on scientific studies on computer linguistics, and especially, humans reasoning and interaction with code (_something strangely lacking in the community!!_), inspiration from other languages created to date, the common patterns and problems faced in today's coding - and _that's where **you come in to the picture**_. _Your input is what will shape the language._
+The path to this is by building on scientific studies on computer linguistics, and especially, humans reasoning and interaction with code (_something strangely lacking in the industry!_), inspiration from other languages created to date, the common patterns and problems faced in today's coding - and _that's where **you come in to the picture**_. _Your input is what will shape the language._
-Because of Onyx compatibility goal with Crystal, some minor trade-offs might have to be done, but the gains of a greater module universe, being a "language family", will likely be a much bigger pro.
+Because of Onyx compatibility goal with Crystal, some minor trade-offs might have to be made, but the gains of a greater module universe, being a "language family", will likely be a much bigger pro.

 ## Inspiration ##

-Inspiration is taken from languages as diverse as Crystal (obviously), Haskell, Nim, LiveScript, Go, Rust, Lisp, Erlang, Python, Scala, C++, etc. Sometimes syntax, sometimes semantics, sometimes just an idea inspired by some concept.
+Inspiration is taken from languages as diverse as Crystal, Haskell, Nim, LiveScript, JavaScript, Go, Rust, Lisp, Erlang, Python, Scala, C++, etc. Sometimes syntax, sometimes semantics, sometimes just an idea inspired by some concept.

 ## Why? ##